Hello, this is the Captain Bruce PR team!

 Also, for those who aren’t confident at swimming, we start by practicing snorkeling in shallow areas and then guide them into deeper areas as they grow more confident.

-For these reasons, a lot of people try snorkeling for the first time with our tour.
-For first-timers or people who still aren’t confident swimmers, our staff will watch over and offer advice so everyone can snorkel with peace of mind.
+For beginners or people who still aren’t confident swimmers, our staff will watch over and offer advice so everyone can snorkel with peace of mind.

 3 suggestions to enjoy snorkeling

 Captain Yuka shares 3 points to enjoy snorkeling!